AlbertoGaragnani/Aideck_UART_Comm/README.md

 sudo docker run --rm -v ${PWD}:/module --device /dev/ttyUSB0 --privileged -P aideck-with-autotiler tools/build/make-example UART_rw flash
 ```

-Once you flashed the module, restart the Crazyflie and you should see the m1 led on.
+Once you flashed the module, restart the Crazyflie and you see the m1 led on, the module has been correctly set and the communication is working.

-The communication has been tested using an oscilloscope.